efader/dog_rails_app/README.md

 > Associate dogs with owners

 * Completed.
-I created a "claim" feature to make this easier for me to test this and other features.
+I created a "claim" feature to make it easier for me to test this and other features.
 Dogs are not automatically assigned to owners when created.

 > Allow editing only by owner